-The opportunities for B2B businesses to use UK influencers in their marketing campaigns may not be as obvious as with commercial products.
+The opportunities for B2B businesses to use UK micro-influencers in their marketing campaigns may not be as obvious as with commercial products.
 But a little creative thinking can open up a world of possibilities.

 But where do you start?
-One of the trickiest questions that B2Bs start out asking is: which influencers should I work with?
+One of the trickiest questions that B2Bs start out asking is: which micro-influencers should I work with?
 Take a step back and remember that the role of influencers is different for B2B.
 You’ll need to take a broad look at who influences your audience and understand where to find your professional audience online.

 We look at the different ways that B2Bs can use influencers to their advantage, taking examples of the best UK influencers to illustrate how it works in practice.

 How B2Bs can work with micro-influencers in the UK

 Often, UK influencer campaigns are focused on finding big names with big followings – easily recognisable faces telling you why they love a certain lip balm or smoothie.
 But the best B2B influencers come in different guises and don’t necessarily have the biggest audience.